NickEagle2400/playlist-maker/README.md

 </details>

 ## About The Project
-playlist-maker is the final project of Start2Impact's Front End Developer path.
+Playlist-maker is the final project of Start2Impact's Front End Developer path.

 This application allows you to create multiple playlist and save it in local storage.